Categories: Tips & Tricks

 3 Mistakes That Could Be Costing You Attendees And How to Fix Them

-No matter how exciting your event is, small missteps in marketing and communication can quietly chip away at your attendance numbers.
-The good news?
-These common mistakes are easy to correct once you know what to look for.
-Here are three attendee-losing errors and how to avoid them.
+No matter how compelling your event is, small missteps in your marketing and communication can quietly erode attendance before the doors even open.
+The encouraging part is that these mistakes are easy to correct once you know where to look.
+Below are three of the most common attendee-losing errors event organizers make, and a clear fix for each, so your next event fills the room instead of leaving empty seats.

-3. Promoting Too Late (or Only One Time!)
+Mistake 3: Promoting Too Late or Only Once

 Ava Cook